Accolade Wines: Thomas Hardy and Sons

+Accolade Wines: 2011- 2025

 In February 2011, Constellation Brands sold 80 per cent of Constellation Wines Australia, along with sister company Constellation Europe, to CHAMP Private Equity.
-Constellation Brands retained a 20 per cent stake in the newly named Accolade Wines.

-In October 2015, Accolade sold its 50 per cent share of British drinks distributor Matthew Clark.
+Constellation Brands retained a 20% stake in the newly named Accolade Wines.
+In October 2015, Accolade sold its 50% share to British drinks distributor Matthew Clark.
 In November 2016, the company acquired the Australian premium wine portfolio (Fine Wine Partners) of beverage giant Lion.

 In March 2017, CHAMP Private Equity scrapped its plans to float Accolade on the Australian Securities Exchange.
 The decision was made after overtures from potential Chinese buyers, and a drop in the value of the British pound due to Brexit.
 Until 2018, the company was 80 per cent owned by the Australian private equity firm CHAMP Private Equity and 20 per cent owned by the United-States-based alcohol giant Constellation Brands.
 100% of the company was sold to the Carlyle Group in 2018.
 In October 2019, Accolade divested itself of the historic vineyards and buildings at the Houghton Estate in the Swan Valley to move production of Houghton Wines to its Nannup facility.
 The site was purchased by the Yukich family that had previously purchased the Oakover Grounds portion of the estate.
 The old Houghton site is now known as Nikola Estate.

+In 2025, Accolade Wines merged with Pernod Ricard Winemakers to form the company Vinarchy following the sale of both portfolios to Australian Wine Holdco Limited (AWL), a consortium of international institutional investors which comprises funds backed by Bain Capital, Intermediate Capital Group, Capital Four, Sona Asset Management and Samuel Terry Asset Management.